BdR76/lcdgame.js/readme.md

 much information.
-Also, the ROMs in these devices are usually embedded in the MCU, meaning they need to be ["decapped"](https://arstechnica.com/gaming/2017/07/mame-devs-are-cracking-open-arcade-chips-to-get-around-drm/) to extract the data.
+Also, the ROMs in these devices are usually embedded in the MCU, meaning they need to be ["decapped"](https://arstechnica.com/gaming/2017/07/mame-devs-are-cracking-open-arcade-chips-to-get-around-drm/) to extract the code and data.
 This involves taking a microscope image and visually decoding the zeros and ones.
-Although feasible, this process is very expensive, especially considering the sheer amount and variety of different LCD games.
+Although feasible, this process is very time consuming and expensive, especially considering the sheer amount and variety of different LCD games.
 Therefor it is more practical to create simulations instead of emulators.
 Also, a simulator can recreate the entire device, including buttons and artwork, and not just the screen.

 History
 -------
+02-dec-2018 v0.3.3 added Jungle Kong, Eagle n Chicken, added highscore filter options
-08-oct-2018 v0.3.2 more games and better browser compatibility
+08-oct-2018 v0.3.2 added Donkey Kong II, Tom's Adventure, better browser compatibility
 01-jul-2018 v0.3.1 menu, infobox, online highscores
 23-jun-2018 v0.3 added statemanager, preliminary touch and scale
 27-apr-2017 v0.2 Mario bros and Sea Ranger playable, better compatibility, utilities and tools